Azure-Samples/azure-sql-db-vectorizer/README.md

 ![](./_assets/high-level-architecture.jpg)

 Embedding will be generated using the OpenAI API.
-The tool will connect to the Azure SQL Database, read the text from the specified table, send the text to the OpenAI API, and store the embeddings back in the same table.
+The tool will connect to the Azure SQL Database, read the text from the specified table, send the text to the OpenAI API, and store the embeddings back in the table, in a dedicated table.
 If the read text is too big to fit a single embedding API call, the tool will split the text into chunks and send each chunk to the API.

 Chunking is done using the [TextChunker.SplitPlainTextParagraphs](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.text.textchunker.splitplaintextparagraphs?view=semantic-kernel-dotnet) method from the [Microsoft.SemanticKernel.Text](https://www.nuget.org/packages/Microsoft.SemanticKernel.Text/) package.
 Maximum number of token per paragraph is set to 2048.